Academic Regulations and Procedures

 Research Involving Human Subjects

 Experiments conducted by Stony Brook personnel, on or off campus, in which human subjects are involved are required to be reviewed and approved by the campus Committee on Research Involving Human Subjects (CORIHS) before they can begin.
-This requirement extends to questionnaires, both written and oral, and other instruments of personal data collection.
-Application forms for approval of such experiments can be obtained from the Office of Research Compliance in the Office of the Vice President for Research.
-A faculty advisor is required for any student-conducted experiment involving human subjects.
-Standard operating procedures can be found here.
+Please consult their website for additional information.

 Research Involving Safety Considerations